smailio/our-tomatoes/README.md

 par of the screen blink ? only the text blink ?

 ## TODO
+- bigger text on big screen
+- make the screen blink when timer finish
+- change icon
+- change title
+- add settings
+    - pomodoro time
+    - break time
+    - disable sound alarm
+    - disable blinking
+    - custom alarm
+- on mobile send notification when screen is off
+## DONE
 - layout
-- bigger text on big screen
-- add alarms in redux store
-- make the screen bling when timer finish
 - add sound alarm on end of my own timer
-## DONE
 - make the break behave like a normal timer
 - add duration in firebase
 - Following